 Attorneys, various trustees and others are fiduciaries based on both rules and the nature of what they do.

 We here at Wealthsimple are also fiduciaries.
-Our only priority is finding the best investments for our clients at the lowest fees.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Our only priority is finding the best investments for our clients at the lowest fees.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Trade stocks commission-freeStart trading